microsoft/AzureTRE/docs/architecture.md

 The flow to provision a Workspace is the following (the flow is the same for all kinds of mutations to a Workspace):

-1. A HTTP request to the Management API to create a new Workspace.
+1. A HTTP request to Management API to create a new Workspace.
 The request contains information like the name of the Workspace, the Workspace Template to use and the parameters required for the Workspace Template (Workspace Templates can via a JSON Schema expose the the parameters).
 1. The desired state of the Workspace is updated in the Configuration Store.
 1. A command message with the Workspace Template reference and parameters are send to the `workspacequeue`.